Althiburos: Theater

 The Roman Theatre is located on top of a hill.
 Remains partially buried remain in the middle of scattered blocks only a series of 19 arcades of which only go beyond the top, surmounted by five arcades of the first floor.
 René Cagnat and Henri Saladin at the end of the 19th century gave the following dimensions for this theater: 60 meters in diameter and 35 meters in width.
 The archaeological activities carried out since 2007 have as objective the survey of the ruins and the reconstruction of the theater.

+Early foundation

+However a remarkable Spanish-Tunisian project has provided a new and radically different perspective on early Numidian society and urbanisation.